AIForces/AIForcesAPI/docs/source/media.rst

 3. It allows for pseudo-folders.
 If all filenames are unique and the circumstances call for that (for example, a task folder) those files can be kept together for ease of access under the same identifier.
-4. It preserves the orignal filenames, which helps the user who uploaded it to identify the file later.
+4. It preserves the original filenames, which helps the user who uploaded it to identify the file later.

 Back-end